GrantBirki/tgct/content/posts/tgct/index.md

 This was probably the longest, most stressful, and mentally taxing portion of my journey.
 I spent countless hours reading research papers, watching videos, and trying to understand the disease as best as I could.
 I was trying to understand the disease, the treatment options, and the potential outcomes.
 Throughout this whole process, I was sending my stress levels through the roof.
 I was constantly thinking about the worst-case scenarios and I was not able to sleep well at all.
 Along the way, I stumbled across the [TGCT/PVNS support group](https://www.facebook.com/groups/1587642278156786) on Facebook.
 I joined the group and began to read through hundreds of posts and comments from other members.
 I would read about their surgeries, folks taking new medicines that were in clinical trials, and I would read about their own process of getting diagnosed.

-In this support group, I noticied that there was one member who seemed highly active, and possessed a wealth of knowledge about the disease.
+In this support group, I noticed that there was one member who seemed highly active, and possessed a wealth of knowledge about the disease.
 Her name was Sydney Stern.
 I reached out to her via DMs and introduced myself, asked a few questions in regards to my situation, and asked why she was a member of the group.
 Reaching out to Sydney would be the very best decision I would make in my entire journey.

 Sydney was in a similar boat as me.
 She had been diagnosed with PVNS/TGCT of the hip and had been through multiple surgeries and treatments.
 She was diagnosed many years ago when the support systems, research, and treatment options were not as advanced as they are today.
 She had been through it all and had answers to nearly every question I could possibly think of.
 She is also in the medical field, has a PhD, and from what I can tell she pretty much runs the entire non-profit for TGCT.
 During our conversations online, she said I could send her my MRI images and she would take a look at them.
 I sent her the images and she was able to walk me through what the results were, why the radiologist was making a case for TGCT, and what the next steps should be.